This page outlines the requirements for the minor in

 Total credits: 15-20

-* Ethnicity and Race electives are designated by the director of this minor.
+*Race and Ethnicity electives are designated by the director of this minor.

 Requirements WorksheetCourses should be chosen carefully, in consultation with the director of the program.
-Track your progress using the program requirement worksheet for the year in which you declared the minor in Ethnicity and Race:
+Track your progress using the program requirement worksheet (see below) for the year in which you declared the minor in Race and Ethnicity.

-Ethnicity and Race CoursesHere is a representative sampling of Ethnicity and Race courses offered by Lang.
+Race and Ethnicity CoursesHere is a representative sampling of Race and Ethnicity courses offered by Lang.
 Courses may change; for updated course listings, consult an academic advisor.

 Check Application Status